berayboztepe/Categorical_Classification/README.md

 ![total test and acc](https://user-images.githubusercontent.com/44292203/118893062-22cf0d80-b902-11eb-9b51-0f6440eaf2cf.PNG)

-So, I managed to decrease the loss by almost %30.
+**So, I managed to decrease the loss by almost %30.
 There is not a big loss for accuracy.
-So, I managed to improve my model.
+So, I managed to improve my model.**

 # Result Analysis and Summary

+I have 3 different architectures and 6 different model with Adam optimizer and different epoch numbers.
+1-) VGG16 Model with 100 epochs approximately:

+* Accuracy: 0.87
+* Loss: 0.64

+2-) VGG16 Model with 86 epochs approximately:

+* Accuracy: 0.87
+* Loss: 0.54

+3-) MobileNetV2 Model with 100 epochs approximately:

+* Accuracy: 0.86
+* Loss: 0.45

+4-) MobileNetV2 Model with 69 epochs approximately:

+* Accuracy: 0.85
+* Loss: 0.43

+5-) ResNet50 Model with 100 epochs approximately:

+* Accuracy: 0.88
+* Loss: 0.61

+6-) ResNet50 Model with 57 epochs approximately:

+* Accuracy: 0.86
+* Loss: 0.43

+**So, the most effective model from these 3 different architectures and 6 differentmodels is using ResNet50 Model with 57 epochs.
+I did not get the highest accuracy in this model but comparing with others, the difference is not significantly but the difference between losses is very significantly.
+MobileNetV2 model with 69 epochs actually very close to ResNet50 Model with 57 epochs but accuracy is distinctions between the two models.
+This is what I can do best with my GPU.**